bcaffo/ds4ph-bme/README.md

 [JHU academic calendar](https://studentaffairs.jhu.edu/registrar/academic-calendar/)
 [JHBSPH academic calendar](https://www.jhsph.edu/academics/calendar/2019-2020.html/)

-Course location / time: Tuesdays and Thursdays
+Course location / time: Classes will be done asyncronously.
+Recorded lectures will be posted on the Teams site for the class.
+In addition, there will be two office hours / live lectures / live coding sessions per week on  Tuesdays and Thursdays.
+These live sessions are not required and will not be recorded.
+Students are welcome to attend 0, 1 or both; though they will be highly redudant.
+However, they will be highly essential for most students in the class.
+In addition, zoom meetings with instructor are available on request.
+If you have a conflicting class(es), you should be able to take this class provided you can make some of the live lecture times.

+Times of live sessions
-* 8:30 - 9:50 at East Baltimore, the SPH building, Room W5030
+* 8:30 AM - 9:50 AM
-* 1:30 - 2:45 at Homewood Shaffer 304
+* 1:30 PM - 2:45 PM

-Instructor office hours: 1st hour after class at each campus
- * E3610 of the SPH building
- * Clark 314 B at Homewood

 TA office hours:
-* Homewood: Thursdays at 3:00 Maryland 109
-* East Baltimore: Wednesdays at 3:00 room TBA
+* To be announced

 Course instructor: [Brian Caffo](www.bcaffo.com)

-Course instructor and TA communication: [slack](https://ds4ph-bme.slack.com)
+Course instructor and TA communication: [Teams](https://teams.microsoft.com/l/team/19%3ab2b41e73e5054ec0945f3cf946a54896%40thread.tacv2/conversations?groupId=c0f7b3c4-71a1-46b4-8c0f-bdb732869de0&tenantId=9fa4f438-b1e6-473b-803f-86f8aedf0dec)

-Quizzes: Quizzes will be given at the end of each Thursday class starting in the second week (PH) and first week (BME)

-Homeworks: Homeworks will be assigned and due dates given in class

-Project: final project will be handed in on the final class for each group.
-[Rubric here (note subject to change)](https://github.com/bcaffo/ds4ph-bme/blob/master/projectRubric.md)
+I cannot stress enought the need to be active on Teams for the  class.
+Much of the discussion will occur there.
+New announcements will be made there.

+# Grading:
+* There will be once weekly projects / assignments due Mondays at 5:00 PM, unless otherwise noted.
+These will be equally weighted. and represent 70% of the grade.
+* There will be one capstone project that represents 30% of the total grade.

 # Curriculum